 This raises questions surrounding the issue of how insincere politicians, criminals, and crooks, free rein to deny the validity of what is in fact, real footage.
 Painstakingly, when journalists make the attempt to establish whether the footage is real…it can backfire due it stirring up the possibility that there may be truth.

-In amidst a constant flow of misinformation, fake news, will we even care to constantly figure out what is real and detect the deception?
+In amidst a constant flow of misinformation and fake news, will we even care to figure out what is real and detect the deception?
 Or will we view most information as untrustworthy.

 We need to be informed otherwise we’ll be forever clueless, we need to care